christianrietzsch/os/README.md

 - \n does not work if % is used before
 - not all keys work or will produce the right symbols
 - the console will print out of bounds
-- backspace will print green spaces
+- backspace will not delete more than one character